acidus99/warez-book/Book/2 - Setting the scene.md

 [^112]: Ibid.
 [^113]: “Pub-Crackin 101,” PC-FXP, http://pc-fxp.tripod.com/pc101.htm.
 [^114]: Bliendbos, “Zijn hier ook nog ouwe fxp-ers ?,” FOK!forum, November 19, 2016, https://forum.fok.nl/topic/1831163/1/999.
+[^115]: Hall, Pirate Philosophy, xiv.
+[^116]: Ibid., 140.
+[^117]: Virginia Crisp, Film Distribution in the Digital Age: Pirates and Professionals (London: Palgrave Macmillan, 2017), 105–6.
+[^118]: John Gantz and Jack B. Rochester, Pirates of the Digital Millennium: How the Intellectual Property Wars Damage Our Personal Freedoms, Our Jobs, and the World Economy (Upper Saddle River: Prentice Hall, 2005), 88.
+[^119]: There are a few sporadic mentions of Scene activities in this book but for the most part they go unmentioned.
+Ibid., 211.
+[^120]: Sigi Goode and Sam Cruise, “What Motivates Software Crackers?”
+Journal of Business Ethics 65, no. 2 (May 2006): 174.
+[^121]: David Tetzlaff, “Yo-Ho-Ho and a Server of Warez,” in The World Wide Web and Contemporary Cultural Theory: Magic, Metaphor, Power, eds.
+Andrew Herman and Thomas Swiss (New York: Routledge, 2000), 107.
+[^122]: Huizing and Wal, “Explaining the Rise and Fall of the Warez MP3 Scene.”
+[^123]: Goldman, “Warez Trading and Criminal Copyright Infringement,” 25.
+[^124]: The tell-tale sign of a topsite on campus is short, sporadic bursts of high-speed data transfers both incoming and outgoing from a limited subset of IP addresses.
+However, as bandwidth capacity has increased and P2P networks have become increasingly common, in the period between that covered by the documentation to which I have access and the contemporary Warez Scene, it is not clear whether or not such sites have become harder to detect.